bloudermilk/acts_as_async/README.md

 ## Compatibility

-ActsAsAsync is tested against Ruby 1.8.7, 1.9.2, 1.9.3, REE, Rubinius, and JRuby.
+ActsAsAsync is tested against the same Rubies as Resque: Ruby 1.8.7, 1.9.2, Rubinius 2.0, and JRuby.

 **Adding better test coverage is top priority at the moment.
 Don't be shy, issue a pull request with your tests.**